TourmalineCore/to-dos-local-env/README.md

     Try to delete the cluster docker container and its generated `.to-dos-cluster-kubeconfig` file and then re-open VSCode as an Administrator and redo everything from scratch.

 - in case of any other weird issue:
-    1. Remove the `to-dos-control-plane` docker container.
+    1a.
+Remove the `to-dos-control-plane` docker container (in case of kind).
+    1b.
+Remove the `local` namespace (in case of Docker Desktop).
-    2. Remove the cluster from Lens.
+    2. Remove the cluster from Lens (in case of kind).
-    3. Re-try over starting from `kind create` command.
+    3. Re-try over starting from `kind create` command (in case of kind).

 ## Useful Refs used to setup repo